Proposal to Expand Recreational Cycling and Local Tourism, 7/27/21

 Permit cycling in South Mountain Reservation

-Widen the George Washington Bridge paths
+Widen the bikeways across the George Washington Bridge

 Mario M. Cuomo Bridge – Mark Lenniham, AP